Super Smash Bros. Brawl: Plot

 The Ancient Minister's true identity is revealed to be that of the leading R.O.B. unit, who rebels against Ganondorf to join the fighters when the latter detonates several bombs on its home, the Isle of the Ancients, to create a rift into Subspace large enough to summon the Subspace Army's ultimate weapon – an enormous warship.
 The three major groups converge and use the reclaimed Halberd to combat the ship.
 Although the Halberd is destroyed, the fighters escape unscathed and Ganondorf and Bowser retreat after Kirby destroys the ship with his Dragoon.
 After betraying Bowser and preparing to put his coup in motion, Ganondorf discovers that Master Hand was being controlled by the embodiment of Subspace and the mastermind behind the Subspace Army, Tabuu, who defeats Ganondorf and the freed Master Hand.

 The fighters confront Tabuu, but the latter annihilates them all with a cataclysmic attack known as "Off Waves" and scatters their trophy forms all throughout his dimension.
 Dedede's brooches are soon revealed to be a fail-safe against Tabuu and independently revive Luigi, Ness and later Kirby, who, with the former two reviving Dedede in return, rescue the fighters and navigate a gargantuan maze-like amalgamation of the areas that were transported into Subspace where Tabuu is located.
 When Tabuu attempts to dispose of the fighters once and for all, he is attacked by Sonic, who negates his Off Waves; the fighters then defeat Tabuu, restoring all the areas consumed by Subspace.

-In an epilogue, the fighters look at a great luminous cross on the horizon where the Isle of the Ancients once resided, now erased due to the excessive amount of the Subspace Bombs that had been detonated there.
+In a freeze frame-styled final scene, the fighters gaze upon a great luminous cross on the horizon where the Isle of the Ancients, now erased from existence due to the excessive amount of the Subspace Bombs that had been detonated there, once resided.